ismatfarjana/T1A3_Portfolio/README.md

 ---
 ## 🍋 Syeda's Projects 🛠️
 ✅
-This displays the projects that was built by Syeda.
+This displays the projects that were built by Syeda.

 ### 🖥️  Desktop view